operator-playground-io/Robin.io-Operator-Playground-tile/tutorials/RobinIo.md

 As you can see, we can restore the database to a desired state in the event of data corruption.
 We simply pull the backup from the cloud and use it to restore the database.

-###Create PostgreSQL Database from the backup the backup on AWS S3
+###Create PostgreSQL Database from the backup on AWS S3

 Since we have taken backup of PostgreSQL database, we can create a new app using the backup and verify the data integrity of the postgreSQL database.